 The romantic, voyeuristic, quietly sexual longing expressed in the music and lyrics of “The Girl from Ipanema” place it among the most exquisite songs ever written about idealized female beauty.

 What really should have been just another sandals-and-shorts radio song to enjoy with a glass of iced tea on a hot summer afternoon, instead became a lasting success.
 As well as a genuine masterwork of pop craftsmanship.
-For hi-fi enthusiasts and transistor-radio listeners alike, those four minutes contained layer after layer of ephemeral goodness, beneath which are ancient human fixations.
+For hi-fi enthusiasts and transistor-radio listeners alike, those four minutes contained layer after layer of ephemeral goodness, beneath which are deep human fixations.
 The spark of life itself.
 “Girl from Ipanema” isn’t just a song.
 It’s one of the 20th century’s most perfect expressions of erotic longing.

 Though in its time Bossa Nova was “new”, the real roots of the song are ancient.
 The archetype of the male gaze and female object of desire are among the oldest themes in human history; in literature, poetry, art, sculpture, and music.
 Delivered with minimalistic, impressionistic perfection, in what was the relevant commercial medium of the time: the radio pop song.